Patcast/news_app/README.md

-# Insight App
+#Insight App

-## Main fetures:
+Insight is an Android native app that allows users to stay up-to-date with the latest news and articles in various categories.
+The app uses Firebase Firestore as a database and implements the Model-View-Controller (MVC) architecture.
+The articles are retrieved from the internet using Google's APIs, and a Chat GPT API is used to generate summaries for the articles.

-Our App is a fully functional android native App.
-All the information that is present is actual data that was retrive by our programs and API's usage.
+##Features

-### General
+Insight offers the following features:

-- Uses firebase firestore for it's db (non-sql)
+- Realtime updates: The app retrieves information from the database hosted on the cloud and updates in real-time using Firebase SnapshotListeners.
-- Realtime updates on the app from remore changes on the server
+- Personalized categories: Users can customize the categories that the app uses to find articles.
-- The database is hosted on the cloud
+- Latest articles feed: The app presents a list of the latest articles in the selected category.
-- All articles are retrive from the db and generated via our API
+- Chat GPT summary: The app generates a summary of the hottest article in the selected category using a Chat GPT API.
-- Use of MVC arquitecthure
+- Intuitive UI: The app's user interface was designed and fully implemented by our team to provide a seamless and enjoyable experience.

-### List Of articles Fragment
+##How it works

-- Topic and Title are retive form the db and updated in realtime via firebase SnapshotListeners
+Insight has three main fragments:

-- Images hardcoded
+1. List of articles: This fragment displays a feed with the latest articles in the selected category.
+The app retrieves this information from the database and updates it in real-time using Firebase SnapshotListeners.
-- The whole UI was designed and fully implemented by our team
+2. Menu of categories: This fragment allows users to select or deselect categories.
+The app synchronizes these changes with the database, and the server generates articles based on the selected categories.

-### Menu of Categories Fragment
+3. Article fragment: This fragment presents a Chat GPT summary of the hottest article in the selected category.
+The app retrieves this information from the database and generates the summary using the Chat GPT API.

-- Categories can be selectes or deselected and the changes are updated in the db
+##Technologies used

-- State of the categories are syncronize with our realtime db
+Insight uses the following technologies:

-- Server generates articlesm that later uppdates to the db, based on the category selection of this section in realtime.
+- Firebase Firestore: A NoSQL cloud-based database that enables real-time data synchronization.
-- The whole UI was designed and fully implemented by our team
+- Google APIs: The app uses Google's APIs to find the latest articles that match the selected categories.

-### Article Fragment
+- Chat GPT API: The app generates summaries of articles using the Chat GPT API.
-- All the infomation, besides the picture, belong to a real examples that were withdrawed by our API, that runs in our servers, from the internet.
+- MVC architecture: The app follows the Model-View-Controller architecture to maintain a separation of concerns between the different components of the app.

-- State of the categories are syncronize with our realtime db
+##Conclusion

-- The whole UI was designed and fully implemented by our team
+Insight is an Android native app that provides users with the latest news and articles in various categories.
+The app uses cutting-edge technologies like Firebase Firestore and Chat GPT to deliver personalized and real-time updates.
+Insight's intuitive UI makes it easy to use and provides a seamless experience for users.